mozman/ezdxf/docs/source/usage_for_beginners.rst

 -----------------

-A layer is not an entity container, a layer is just another DXF attribute stored in the entity and this entity can inherit some properties from this :class:`~ezdxf.entities.Layer` object.
+A layer is not an entity container, a layer is just another DXF attribute stored in the entity and the entity can inherit some properties from this :class:`~ezdxf.entities.Layer` object.
 Layer objects are stored in the layer table which is available as attribute :code:`doc.layers`.